The amount of time it takes for a web page to load fully on your screen is known as the Page Speed.

-There can be many bulky files on your website including, high resolution images, videos, animations, graphics, etc. these are heavily hamper the speed of your website.
+There can be many bulky files on your website including, high resolution images, videos, animations, graphics, etc. These can heavily hamper the speed of your website.

-This can also happen when you don’t have clean codes on your site.
-Many times people use the flash tool for making their site more interactive in nature.
+Many a times people use the Flash tool for making their site more interactive in nature.
 These are usually bulky files that take much longer to load than the regular content.

 When a page is getting loaded, an HTTP request is made for every element that’s getting loaded.
 If there are too many requests for these elements, you need to cut down on them.

 Make sure that your page is not too heavy as it will irritate the visitors and they will exit from your website.

 Hence, your web page gets loaded faster by working on your codes.
 Try replacing extra code lines with smaller ones and keeping it light.

 Cache plugin is used to achieve the same.

 If you have a new website, you are likely to buy a cheap hosting.
 In the beginning, the drawbacks of buying a cheap hosting may not be much visible, but as you add more content on it and the number of visitors on your site increases, this will start causing problems.

 The three main types of hosting include:

 Shared Hosting: This is the cheapest option in hosting services.
 Your website can load slow due to other websites present on the same server.
 Generally, people with new websites prefer to go with it.